openstack/self-healing-sig/doc/source/testing/tools-list.rst

 -  Runner: Perform actual tests with disruptions
 -  All 3 runs as seperate threads and parallel

-Makes use of Rally runner
+Makes use of Rally runner.

 .. _Browbeat: